quintian/DevOps-FinalProject/Readme.md

 #### Create docker compose for all other containers

-Create docker compose (docker-compose.yml) that creates all the containers with appropriate configs and custom docker network:
+Create docker compose (docker-compose.yml) that creates all the containers with appropriate configs and custom docker network.
+This Docker compose file will reference the Dockerfile written for Jenkins:

 ```bash
 services: